Hyderabad vet rape-murder case: Bodies of accused taken to Shadnagar govt hospital

 Hyderabad encounter: Reconstructing a crime scene and its importance in criminal jurisprudence

 The accused were Mohammed, 26, Jollu Shiva, Jollu Naveen, and Chintakunta Chennakeshavulu.
-All of them were lodged in the high security Cherlapally prison.
+All of them were lodged in the high-security Cherlapally prison.
 The reconstruction of a crime scene is a normal process as mandated in the Code of Criminal Procedure.

 The four men, all lorry workers, aged between 20 and 24, were arrested on November 29 for allegedly raping and killing the woman by smothering her and later burning her body.

 They were in remanded to 7 days' judicial custody.
-They were taken to the crime scene Friday morning by the police as part of the investigation, a source said.
+They were taken to the crime scene on Friday morning by the police as part of the investigation, a source said.
 "They fired upon the police team and we retaliated in self-defence.
 Two of our men are also injured in the incident," the source told PTI.

 Snatch and a cross fire: How the encounter in the Hyderabad gang-rape and murder case took place

 The gang rape-and-murder triggered a nation-wide outrage with the public and lawmakers demanding speedy punishment to the perpetrators.
-The state government has ordered setting up of a fast track court to expedite the trial.
+The state government ordered setting up of a fast track court to expedite the trial.